apereo/cas/cas-server-documentation/installation/Configuring-Servlet-Container.md

 </p></div>

 Other embedded containers such as Jetty and Undertow may also be configured as a Tomcat replacement.
-To do this, the provided tomcat dependency **MUST** be excluded from the final package and substituted with either `spring-boot-starter-undertow` or `spring-boot-starter-jetty` instead.
+To do this, the provided Tomcat dependency **MUST** be excluded from the final package and substituted with either `spring-boot-starter-undertow` or `spring-boot-starter-jetty` instead.

 ### Root Deployments